 1. Quality Preparation

 The hard work for any sports season begins with preseason training, which is very intensive.
-Nobody likes this season, as the work and training required are often very boring and painful.
+Nobody likes this season, as the creation and exercise are often boring and painful.
 But this has to be done for the athletes to be optimally prepared for the rigors of the competitive phase.
 The endurance, strength, speed, and skill volumes must be done.
-Not just the volume of work, but how much quality is put into the preparation phase is also vital.
+Not just the importance of work but how much quality is put into the preparation phase is also vital.

 2. Mastering Individual Skills